All Products

 Enable PiP

-After the picture-in-picture (PiP) feature is enabled, the video is played in a floating window when the application is switched to the background.
-When the application is switched to the foreground, the video is played in the application window.
-The PiP feature is controlled by the setPictureInPictureEnable setting.
-To enable the PiP feature, you must configure it in the AVPEventPrepareDone state.
-The following sample code provides an example:
+After you enable the Picture-in-Picture (PiP) feature, the video continues to play in a small window when the application is moved to the background.
+When the application is brought back to the foreground, the video resumes its original playback format and continues to play.
+The PiP feature is controlled by the setPictureInPictureEnable switch and must be enabled when the player is in the AVPEventPrepareDone state.
+The following example shows how to enable the PiP feature:

 - (void)onPlayerEvent:(AliPlayer *)player eventType:(AVPEventType)eventType {